kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Phase 2: Building Confidence

-**Trish's supportive guidance**: *"As you contribute more, you'll discover strengths you didn't know you had.
-Every contribution builds your confidence for the next one."*
+**Trish's supportive guidance**: *"As you contribute more, you'll discover strengths you didn't know you had!
+Every contribution builds your confidence for the next one.
+Let's celebrate every single step!"*

 - **Take on slightly bigger challenges**
 - **Help others** who are just starting out